Funding Highlights - Original EDI Commitment

 Massachusetts will provide nearly $100 million in additional funding and streamline the application process, allowing landlords with 20 or fewer units to apply with tenant consent.
-For COVID-related housing crises, the maximum RAFT benefit has increased from $4,000 to $10,000 per household, on the condition that tenancy can be preserved for 6 months, or until June 2021 for households with school-aged children, whichever is longer.
+The maximum RAFT benefit is $10,000.

 EXPANSION Housing Consumer Education Centers (HCECs)

 The nine regional HCECs represent the “front door” for residents to access many state and federal programs.
-HCECs manage the RAFT/ERMA program on behalf of DHCD, and new funding will enable agencies to hire Special Housing Counselors to help households with more complicated needs navigate available resources.
+HCECs manage the RAFT program on behalf of DHCD, and new funding has enabled agencies to hire Special Housing Counselors to help households with more complicated needs navigate available resources.

 NEW Community Mediation Pre-Court

-The Administration is working with partners to make mediation services widely available for renters and landlords to support pre-court and pre-trial settlement of eviction cases.
-Mediation would assist in situations where agreement cannot be reached through the standard RAFT or ERMA (Emergency Rental and Mortgage Assistance) program.
+Mediation services are widely available for renters and landlords to support pre-court and pre-trial settlement of eviction cases.
+Mediation can be particularly helpful in situations where agreement cannot be reached through ERAP or RAFT benefits alone.